AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer

 \textbf{Simulation setup.} We employ the Drake physics simulator \cite{drake} for its accurate contact mechanics.
 In this simulated environment, a small patch of the table is simulated with different physics properties, simulating a wet or sticky area on the work surface.
 Parameter settings for this task are shown in Table~\ref{tab:bottle-parameters}.
 The hydroelastic modulus is a parameter of the hydroelastic contact model \cite{masterjohn2021discrete} implemented in Drake --- it roughly simulates how ``soft'' the contact is between the objects, with lower values being softer.

-\textbf{Real setup.} Two 3D-printed bottles (Fig.~\ref{fig:real-bottle-pieces}, Heavy and Light) with the same dimensions but different materials and masses are used.
-They both have the same low-friction tape at the bottom to allow longer sliding distance.
+\textbf{Real setup.} Two 3D-printed bottles (Fig.~\ref{fig:sim-real-envs}, Heavy and Light) with the same dimensions but different materials and masses are used.
 With an idealized model, the sliding distance should only depend on the contact surface but not the mass --- which is the case in simulation --- but in real experiments, we find the two bottles consistently travel different distances.
 Additionally, Heavy tends to rotate slightly despite being pushed straight due to a slightly uneven bottom surface.
-This type of unmodeled effect exemplifies the irreducible sim-to-real gap: no possible setting of the exposed simulation parameters can perfectly reconcile this behavior with that of the simulation.
-We also adhere a small piece of high-friction Neoprene rubber to the table.
-This patch will significantly decelerate the sliding bottle and further complicate the real-world task dynamics.
+This type of unmodeled effect exemplifies the irreducible sim-to-real gap.
+We also adhere a small piece of high-friction Neoprene rubber to the table, which decelerates the bottle and further complicate the task dynamics.